michael2012z/BitBible/markdown/JPS/files/Gen.md

 8. So HaShem scattered them abroad from thence upon the face of all the earth; and they left off to build the city.

-9. Therefore was the name of it called Babel; because HaShem did there confoundHeb. balal, to confound. the language of all the earth; and from thence did HaShem scatter them abroad upon the face of all the earth.
+9. Therefore was the name of it called Babel; because HaShem did there confound

 10. These are the generations of Shem.
 Shem was a hundred years old, and begot Arpachshad two years after the flood.